Oslo Airport, Gardermoen: Opening and growth

+In 2012, the airport opened a new 650 m2 VIP terminal exclusively used for the royal family, the prime minister and foreign heads of state and government.
+According to EUROCONTROL, Gardermoen had the most delays per flight of all airports in Europe in July 2012.
+As a consequence of the delays, which apparently were caused by a lack of air traffic controllers, several airlines received NOK 100 million in compensation from Avinor.

 Facilities

 The airport covers an area of 13 km2 and is modeled partially on Hartsfield–Jackson Atlanta International Airport, with two parallel runways and a single terminal with two piers on a single line.
 Oslo Airport is located 19 NM north-northeast of Oslo city centre.

 Terminal

 The passenger terminal covers 265000 m2.
 The airport has 72 gates, of which 44 are bridge-connected and 28 are remote stands.

 The original west wing of the terminal contains the domestic A-gates.
 The west wing also connects to the south pier that contains the eight B-gates, all of which lack jet bridges.
 This south pier was constructed in 2012 to compensate for the gates lost while the north pier was being built, and was intended for demolition after five years, but in 2018 a moving walkway to the pier was installed and Avinor expressed its intention to make the pier permanent.
+In 2024, the airport started using the south pier for early morning international Schengen area flights.
+When configured for international flights, the gates are numbered G1 to G8 and accessed by shuttle bus from the international area of the terminal.

 The north pier, containing 11 gates, was opened in 2017.
 It was also the first terminal in the world to receive an "excellent" BREEAM rating.
+This terminal uses recycled snow from the runways to recover energy for heating and cooling.
 Nine of the gates are configurable as either domestic C-gates or international Schengen area D-gates.
 The two northernmost gates are international D-gates only.
 Passengers using the north pier are directed to the top floor for domestic flights or the lower floor for international flights.
-The opening of the north pier expanded the capacity to 32 million, up seven million from the previous year.

 The east pier of the original terminal is for international flights.
 The gates for Schengen area flights are E-gates while the F-gates for the non-Schengen area are at the easternmost end of the terminal.
 An expansion to the non-Schengen end of the east pier was opened during the summer of 2022.
 Four gates near the end of the east pier are flexigates where doors can be opened or closed to switch between Schengen and non-Schengen flights.
-EU controllers have been somewhat sceptical of the Schengen/non-Schengen flexigates, and there were a few incidents where the wrong doors were opened so that passengers who should have gone through the border control did not.
+EU controllers have been somewhat skeptical of the Schengen/non-Schengen flexigates, and there were a few incidents where the wrong doors were opened so that passengers who should have gone through the border control did not.